javibc3/s2n-netbench-pq/README.md

 * What is the optimal configuration of the transport's settings for my workload?
 * How does certificate chain length affect handshake throughput?
 * Is implementation "X" interoperable with implementation "Y" of "Z" protocol?

+## Prerequisites
+Right now, to make it work, OpenSSL (In most Linux distributions it should be installed by default) must be installed in the system and [oqs-provider](https://github.com/open-quantum-safe/oqs-provider) must be installed and activated by default in the OpenSSL configuration as it says in https://github.com/open-quantum-safe/oqs-provider/blob/main/USAGE.md#system-wide-installation

 ## Quickstart
 A basic use of s2n-netbench is demonstrated in the `netbench-run.sh` script.
 This script will